 I credit Dave (more on him below) with starting me on this fascination of these showy New World pineapple relatives, besides those two native shrub species.
 As the sign (left) by his booth says: Bromeliads: Are American as Apple Pie.

 Other than fancy-leaf begonias and clivia, my most reliable and beloved group of houseplants are my bromeliads—and like the others most do seasonal duty in the filtered light of the semi-shaded garden spring to fall, and have been with me for years.
-I wanted some for a sunnier spot, though, than mine in the genus Vriesea (like the one above) prefer, so I adopted some irresistible little Neoregelia to put together into a bowl or centerpiece (top photo).
+I wanted some for a sunnier spot, though, than mine in the genus Vriesea (like the one below) prefer, so I adopted some irresistible little Neoregelia to put together into a bowl or centerpiece (top photo).
 Neoregelia like bright light and even adapt to sun, I have read, and are relatively low growers—perfect for the container-grouping use I had in mind.
 Their flowers don’t extend way up on a stalk, either, but sit right in the center cup.

 Most bromeliads are epiphytic, not terrestrial, so they don’t need big pots of soil as much as a sturdy footing—and actually like to be underpotted, generally.
 Confession: Some of mine have been in their original pots for more than five years.
 I didn’t even unpot my new acquisitions, but layered some bark mulch into a terra cotta bowl-shaped pot and sort of nestled each of their plastic pots in there, too.
 Easy.
 The key is to keep their cups, or tanks, water-filled.
 I shower them regularly with the hose-end wand, and occasionally wet the medium in the pots, too (which is the only place to put a dilute liquid fertilizer if you use it—not in the cups).